-Columbus Girls Academy offers a first-class structured environment for struggling teenage girls.
-The Christian school and therapeutic program focuses on character growth, spiritual life, and personal responsibility to help girls overcome life-controlling issues.
-Columbus Girls Academy offers help to troubled girls through four main components: spiritual, academic, physical and social.
+Columbus Girls Academy offers a structured environment for struggling teenage girls.
+The Christian school and therapeutic program with a focus on character growth, spiritual life, and personal responsibility to help girls overcome life-controlling issues.
+Columbus Girls Academy offers help to troubled girls through four main components: spiritual, academic, physical, and social.

 Students at Columbus Girls Academy pursue high school diplomas through an accredited Christian education curriculum.
 Girls benefit from personalized lessons, multimedia enrichment, instruction from qualified teachers, and a unique credit recovery program.
 Columbus Girls Academy is registered as a non-public school with the State of Alabama.

 Girls and their families enjoy the tranquility of the 200-acre campus, which includes a 35-acre lake for canoeing, paddle boats, and fishing, as well as hiking trails, a swimming pool, and sports facilities.
 Columbus Girls Academy is a special place where teenage girls experience life transformation and families find restored relationships.

 Columbus Girls Academy therapy involves an interpretation or identification of why the inappropriate behaviors are occurring, and then a contextualization of these reasons as a function of what erroneous assumptions are in place regarding meeting basic needs.
 Through discipleship curriculum and ongoing pastoral counseling relative to the curriculum content, the students are able to discover their incorrect assumptions and replace them with a relationship with God.

 Students come to Columbus Girls Academy with dysfunctional behaviors and attitudes.
 Counseling and education at Columbus Girls Academy generally involve the integration of principles from various psychological disciplines and with varying philosophical underpinnings.